NischeyGupta/teamproject_BBY17/README.md

     /firebaseAPI_BBY17.js    # js file for firebase API /script.js               # js file for script
-    /skeleton.js             # js file for skeleton for navbar and footer
+    /skeleton.js             # js file for skeleton for navbar and footer /createPost.js           # js file for creating a post of accommodation /eachAccommodation.js    # js file for displaying some more information about a specific accommodation /profile.js              # js file for editing, saving the profile data /saved.js                # js file for displaying bookmarked accommodations

 ├── styles                   # Folder for styles
     /styles.css              # css file for HTML files